drakumus/MafiaLogger/README.md

 Tools>Options>Chat
 Check the box in this panel under "Automatic Logging" labled "Log channel chats"

+Note: Number of recorded lines does not matter.
+Chat is cleared everytime the process finishes reading it.

 Once this is done after asking for x's to log players as long as the player put an x in their chat their name will be logged and added/updated to the current players list (first large pair of boxes).